obonaventure/cnp3/book/transport/tcp.rst

    Evolution of the transmission rates

-Various types of rate adaption algorithms are possible. `Dah Ming Chiu`_ and `Raj Jain`_ have analysed in [CJ1989]_ different types of algorithms that can be used by a source to adapt its transmission rate to the feedback received from the network.
+Various types of rate adaption algorithms are possible. `Dah Ming Chiu`_ and `Raj Jain`_ have analysed, in [CJ1989]_, different types of algorithms that can be used by a source to adapt its transmission rate to the feedback received from the network.
 Intuitively, such a rate adaptation algorithm increases the transmission rate when the network is not congested (ensure that the network is efficiently used) and decrease the transmission rate when the network is congested (to avoid congestion collapse).

 The simplest form of feedback that the network can send to a source is a binary feedback (the network is congested or not congested).
 In this case, a `linear` rate adaptation algorithm can be expressed as :